-Prerequisites: ENGL 70 or ENGL 75 or (ESOL 72 and ESOL 73) or ESOL 100
+Prerequisites: ENGL 70 or ENGL 75 or ESOL 100

 Provides a comprehensive introduction to the field of public health, equipping students with the foundational knowledge and critical thinking skills necessary to understand and address complex issues related to the health of populations.
 Explores the core principles, concepts, and practices of public health.
 Students will apply critical thinking to social, behavioral, environmental, and biological factors that contribute to community health outcomes.